MorkovkAs/openapi-example-toys-autogen/README.md

 $ cd openapi-example-toys-autogen/
 $ ./gradlew build bootRun
 ```
 Go to [localhost](http://localhost:8080/swagger-ui/index.html) page to see Swagger UI with Toys shop OpenAPI specification.
+Methods createToy, getToyById and deleteToyById have custom realizations.
+Others haven't.
+So http code 501 (NOT_IMPLEMENTED) will return.

 ## Details
 Generated classes are located in `build/generated/openapi/src`.